Is it too late to start over in life?

 Learn from the past and then let it go

-- What actually happened?
+- What happened?
 Only look at the facts.

 - What emotions did you feel?

-- What can I take away from that and use to empower myself and my feelings?
+- Is there anything I can take away from that and use it to empower myself and my feelings?

-Developing an understanding of these feelings and emotions will help you start a new life filled with healthier relationships, better workplace dynamics, and a stronger sense of who you are.
+Understanding these feelings and emotions will help you start a new life filled with healthier relationships, better workplace dynamics, and a stronger sense of yourself.